rrwick/Filtlong/README.md

 optional arguments:
    output thresholds:
       -t[int], --target_bases [int]        keep only the best reads up to this many total bases -p[float], --keep_percent [float]    keep only this percentage of the best reads (measured by bases)
       --min_length [int]                   minimum length threshold
       --max_length [int]                   maximum length threshold
       --min_mean_q [float]                 minimum mean quality threshold
       --min_window_q [float]               minimum window quality threshold

    external references (if provided, read quality will be determined using these instead of from the Phred scores):
-      -a[file], --assembly [file]          reference assembly in FASTA format -1[file], --illumina_1 [file]        reference Illumina reads in FASTQ format -2[file], --illumina_2 [file]        reference Illumina reads in FASTQ format
+      -a[file], --assembly [file]          reference assembly in FASTA format -1[file], --short_1 [file]           reference short reads in FASTQ format -2[file], --short_2 [file]           reference short reads in FASTQ format

    score weights (control the relative contribution of each score to the final read score):
       --length_weight [float]              weight given to the length score (default: 1)